tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 ### SequencerUtil

-Now, we will move down to the next layer, **SequencerUtil**.
-This is where the Sequencer to shutdown is located and commanded to shutdown, which involves finding the Sequencer, getting the Sequence Component for that Sequencer, and then sending it an unloadScript command.
+Now, we will move down to the next layer, [SequencerUtil]($github.base_url$/esw-sm/esw-sm-impl/src/main/scala/esw/sm/impl/utils/SequencerUtil.scala).
+This is where the Sequencer to shutdown is located and commanded to shutdown, which involves finding the Sequencer, getting the Sequence Component for that Sequencer, and then sending it an `unloadScript` command.
 This command is implemented in **SequenceComponentUtil**.
 The following shows bits of code from SequenceUtil pieced together to show the relevant logic:

 ```scala
 class SequencerUtil(